• Skip to content

 Questions to ask:

-• Are any files exempt from destruction once it meets retention criteria?
+- Are any files exempt from destruction once they meet retention criteria?
 For example, are files for employees involved in a lawsuit retained?

 5. Employee Files